 The conventional facelift incision begins on the scalp, above the ear and well inside the hairline.
 It then moves downward, in front of the ear, eventually curving underneath the earlobe and up around the back of the ear.
 From there, it travels in a straight line toward the back of the head, staying within the hairline.
 It is a lengthy but shallow incision that only goes down to your superficial level of fat.
 A small incision under the chin is sometimes used in patients with unsightly bands of muscle (“turkey gobbler”) in the neck.

 After the incision is made, your skin is lifted away from the underlying fat.
 The area involved in this procedure extends from near the nasolabial fold to your jowl, and then your neck’s middle.
 Excess neck fat may now be cut away.

 Once the skin has been pulled taut, the excess is trimmed off at the incision line, and the remaining skin is reattached.
-At this point, Dr. Barach sutures all of the incisions and wraps your face and head in a bulky mass of bandages.
+At this point, Dr. Barach sutures all of the incisions and wraps your face and head in a soft and bulky compression dressing overnight.

 Typical scars from a facelift procedure are usually thin and hardly noticeable.
 At first, they may appear to be a little red, but the redness should gradually fade away until your scars become barely visible.
 Under some rare circumstances, some patients do develop thick scars, but these can be revised later to minimize their visibility.

 There is no single best age for facelift.
 The general age range is between 40 and 70 years old, although patients over 70 can still benefit from surgery if they are in good physical health.